Zina: Inclusions in the definition

-Zina encompasses any sexual intercourse except that between husband and wife.
-It includes both extramarital sex and premarital sex, and is often translated as "fornication" in English.

-Technically, zina only refers to the act of penetration, while non-penetrative sex acts outside of marriage were censured by the Prophet as that which can lead to zina.
+Technically, zina only refers to the act of penetration, while non-penetrative sex acts outside of marriage were censured by Muhammad as that which can lead to zina.

 According to Sharia, the punishment for zina varies according to whether the offender is muhsan (adult, free, Muslim and married at least once) or not muhsan (i.e. a minor, a slave, a non-Muslim or never married).
 A person only qualifies as muhsan if he or she meets all of the criteria.
 The punishment for an offender who is muhsan is stoning. (rajm); the punishment for an offender who is not muhsan is 100 lashes.

 Accusation process and punishment

 Islamic law requires evidence before a man or a woman can be punished for zina.
 These are: